keajs/kea-docs/docs/core/reducers.md

 through actions makes for stable and predictable apps that run better, crash less often and even do your laundry.
 We all want that, don't we?

 Being explicit with the relationships between actions and reducers makes for very composable code.
-This is best illustrated with an example.

-Suppose we extend the logic above, and also store a `name`.
-We now want the `reset` action to clear both pieces of data.
+Suppose our logic also stores a `name`.
+Can we make the `reset` action clear both pieces of data?
+Naturally:
-Easy peasy:

 ```javascript
 import { kea, actions, reducers } from 'kea'